akka/akka/akka-docs/dev/multi-node-testing.rst

 The SbtMultiJvm Plugin
 ======================

-The :ref:`SbtMultiJvm Plugin <multi_jvm_testing>` has been updated to be able to run multi node tests, by automatically generating the relevant ``multinode.*`` properties.
-This means that you can easily run multinode tests on a single machine by just running them as normal multi jvm tests.
+The :ref:`SbtMultiJvm Plugin <multi-jvm-testing>` has been updated to be able to run multi node tests, by automatically generating the relevant ``multinode.*`` properties.
+This means that you can easily run multi node tests on a single machine without any special configuration by just running them as normal multi-jvm tests.
+These tests can then be run distributed over multiple machines without any changes simply by using the multi-node additions to the plugin.

 Multi Node Specific Additions
 +++++++++++++++++++++++++++++